grp2002/portofolio/Internship/Cyprus Post Route Optimization/StopTimesData.md

 - Identifying **stop locations** where postmen spent time collecting letters.
 - **Optimizing routes** to reduce travel time and increase efficiency.
 - **Visualizing** real-world vs. optimized routes.
-- **Data analysis performed using Python and NumPy** for route optimization and statistical evaluation.
+- **Data analysis performed using Python and Jupyter Notebook** for route optimization and statistical evaluation.

 ## 📂 Data Collection & Processing
 ### 💡 How the Data Was Collected